-Keeping your pet’s pearly whites clean and healthy is just as important as proper nutrition and regular exercise, but sadly, it’s one of the most neglected areas of care.
+Keeping your pet’s pearly whites clean and healthy is just as important as proper nutrition and investing in a means of regular exercise for the dog.

 When pet owners don’t give proper consideration to their pet’s dental health, tartar and calculus (that brown stuff on your dog’s teeth) can build up in the mouth.
 This can then get into the gums and cause gum disease, and the bacteria can make it’s way into the bloodstream, affecting your dog’s kidneys and overall health.

 If left untreated, gum disease can become bad enough that the teeth will rot and fall out.
 In such cases, the rotting teeth cause pain to your pet and it’s more humane to have the teeth pulled.

 Just as hip and eye problems are common traits among certain breeds of dogs, bad teeth are a common trait in the toy breeds.
 Pomeranians, Yorkshire terriers, mini Dachshunds, Shih Tzus and Maltese are just a few examples of dogs known to have problems with their teeth.

 A small-breed dog has the same amount of teeth as a full-sized dog, but they are crammed into a smaller mouth.

 Refusal to eat, excessive salivation, bleeding gums and bad breath are all signs of unhealthy teeth in your pet.

 So what can you do to help improve your pet’s dental health?